BazsiBazsi0/EEG-ML/README.md

 The use of synthetic data upsampling significantly improved the performance of the machine learning model on the imbalanced EEG Motor Movement/Imagery Dataset.
 The individual results are in the "Results" folder.

 *Important Note: after I validated my results rigorously in 2023 and 2024 I discovered a severe error in the data filtration process which resulted the FCN-SMOTE combination to have inflated accuracy scores across all levels.
-Full post mortem to be released later.*
+The impocat on the results are under investigation.*

 ## Future Work

 Future work includes exploring different upsampling techniques and machine learning models to further improve the performance.
 Currently I'm working on getting things into a better shape including visuals.
 Docker deployment and a simple showcase jupyter notebook is also on the todo list.

 ## TODO
-- High percentage testing coverage, coverage report
+- ✅ High percentage testing coverage, coverage report
-    - utils test created, basic utils are covered
-    - test coverage report implemented
-    - Goal is to get it above 50% then eventually 90%+
+- ✅ Classes better OOP structure
+  - ✅ Modularity
+  - ✅ Expandable multi class structure
+  - ✅ Static helpers
 - Demo notebook
-- Classes
-  - preprocessing and core logic: WIP
-  - dataset generation implemented
-- Modularity and expandable multi class structure
-  - utils implemented - currently under revision and testing

 ## Notes about testing
 - Due to version differences and overall discrepancy over the years/months with the python test discovery inside vscode, it is recommended to put the following inside your `settings.json` file:
 ```json